adnammit/movieTime/README.md

             - hover shows details
             - clicking adds the movie... idk
 * add [uNoGS](https://rapidapi.com/unogs/api/unogs) to query whether or not a movie is available on netflix
-* typescript yo -- do some processing on movies
-    - go through script and make sure you don't have dupe functions
 * what is your data model here? what will be retrieved via api vs stored?
     - data that would need to be stored: check out `data.json`
 * figure out how to store user selections